Immigration Law

 Can I Travel if I Am Undocumented?

 However, there are certain rules that you should keep in mind depending on whether you are traveling by air, land, or sea.
 It also matters if you travel within or outside the country.
-Your legal status can make leaving or entering a country difficult.
-The country’s desire to crack down on illegal immigration could put you living in the U.S. at risk if you make a mistake.
+Your immigration status can make leaving or entering a country difficult.

 To travel by plane within the United States, undocumented immigrants and their families may present one of the following documents: